Introduction

 From Habilitation Specialist to Mental Health Support Workers

-Health Care Assistants (HCAs) – support nurses and doctors in GP practices and hospitals, for example, doing blood tests, blood pressure checks, ear syringing (less commonly now) or dressings.
+Health Care Assistants (HCAs) – support nurses and doctors in GP practices and hospitals.
+Doing blood tests, blood pressure checks, ear syringing or dressings.

-Health Coaches – help you gain the knowledge, skills and confidence to improve your health and wellbeing and self-management of conditions.
-Nobody knows you better than you know yourself, and everyone is capable of making positive changes in their lives.
+Health Coaches – help you improve your health and wellbeing, and self-management of conditions.
+Nobody knows you better than you know yourself.
+Everyone can make positive changes in their lives.
 Together they explore what is important for your life and wellbeing, identify the local activities and services you can benefit from and help and encourage you to use them.
-Ask your GP practice about the provision of Health Coaches in your area.
+Ask your GP practice about Health Coaches in your area.

-Health Visitor – support a baby or young child’s health, wellbeing and development.
+Health Visitor – supports young children’s health and development.
 More detail is in the health professionals section.

 Health and Wellbeing Coaches (SASP) – support people with long term conditions to access physical activity to protect their health.

 Independent Travel Trainers – trains students aged 14 plus with SEND to use a bus route.
 First, they travel the walking route to the bus stop and bus journey, to make the student comfortable and reduce anxiety.
-Then they step down to shadowing then keep regular contact when independently travelling.
+Then they shadow, and later keep regular contact when independently travelling.

-Inclusion Manager – responsible for organising provision for all children in a school who have particular needs not only SEND.
-Examples could be children whose first language is not English or children whose families have social care involvement.
+Inclusion Manager – supports children with different needs in school.
+Such as children whose first language is not English, or children whose families have social care involvement.
 The SENCO may take on this role.

-Intervention Teacher – assists students who are experiencing difficulties in the classroom.
+Intervention Teacher – helps children who are finding learning difficult.
 More detail in the educational professional’s section.

-LEGO therapy facilitator – uses LEGO activities to support the development of a wide range of communication and social skills within a group setting.
+LEGO therapy facilitator – uses LEGO activities to build communication and social skills.

-Mediator – an independent facilitator helping those in dispute to reach agreements.
-The mediator asks questions, clarifies and sometimes challenges what is being said by both sides.
+Mediator – an independent person helping those in dispute to reach agreements.
+Asks questions, clarifies, and sometimes challenges what is being said by both sides.
 The focus is on what is best for the child or young person, whose views are included and discussed.
-The mediator is impartial and does not judge, take sides or impose decisions.
-It is for the parties themselves to try and find solutions together.
-If an agreement is reached, this is written up and signed in the meeting.

 Mental health support workers – support patients with mental health problems, found in some doctor’s surgeries (GPs).